utenadev/llminfo-cli/tests/INTEGRATION.md

    dotenvx run -f .env.test -- pytest -m integration
    ```

 Note: The .env.test file should be added to .gitignore and not committed to the repository.
+The encryption key (.env.keys) should also not be committed.